Supply-chain issues and a cyberattack: Why your bagel’s cream cheese might be spread a little thin

 “As consumers feel more comfortable leaving their homes & commuting into their offices, we’ve seen food service demand, such as bagel shops, skyrocket this past year,” Thornton said in a statement to The Washington Post.

 The average person in the country has eaten cream cheese roughly once a month for the past few years — primarily at breakfast, said Darren Seifer, a food and beverage industry analyst at the NPD Group, a market research company.
-He’s skeptical that an increase in demand alone explains the shortage, noting that the splurge on comfort foods during the days of strict lockdown in early 2020 has waned as more people slip out of joggers and back into work pants.
+He is skeptical that an increase in demand alone explains the shortage, noting that the splurge on comfort foods during the days of strict lockdown in early 2020 has waned as more people slip out of joggers and back into work pants.

 “I think the theme now is mitigated indulgence,” Seifer said. "‘I still want my indulgence, but help me not overdo it.’”